 We cannot forecast the likelihood of candidates being invited to apply for NSW nomination.
 All valid EOIs in SkillSelect will be considered during NSW invitation rounds.

-Alternative migration options
+Alternative migration pathways

 NSW nomination for the Skilled Nominated visa (subclass 190) is just one of a number of visa options for prospective skilled migrants.
-There is a range of visas offered by the Department of Home Affairs, including both temporary and permanent employer nominated visas.
+There are a range of visas offered by the Department of Home Affairs, including both temporary and permanent employer nominated visas.